-The questions on the dialogue cards have been designed.
+The questions on the dialogue cards have been designed and re-designed for over three years now.
 They are designed to be general enough that anyone, no matter their faith perspective, can answer them.
 You do not need to prepare or "study" for these questions.
 They are designed simply to have you speak from your heart about things related to your faith and/or worldview.
 Everyone at the table gets a different question, and no one knows the question they will get until the moment they get it.
 But these are questions that anyone can answer by simply speaking from the heart.
 And remember, no one will interrupt you or make a comment afterwards; everyone will simply listen to you as you share.
 The larger goal is deep sharing and deep listening on issues that have nearly universal appeal and import.